How to Spend Your Increased Military Budget

 In the past, the U.S. has spent a good portion of its military budget on aircraft — especially on the F-35 Joint Strike Fighter program.
 The 2019 budget will allow the military to expand and enhance its aircraft fleet and related systems.
 The budget can sustain approximately 287 new aircraft.
 It will also finance further research and development for Major Defense Acquisition Programs (MDAPs), such as those focused on the F-35 Joint Strike Fighter, the B-21 Bomber, and the RQ-4 Global Hawk.

-As the U.S. military seeks to upgrade its aircraft systems for international warfare, they should also focus on upgrading to modern power supply systems to power these new and improved aircraft.
+As the U.S. military seeks to upgrade its aircraft systems for international warfare, it should also focus on upgrading to modern power supply systems to power these new and improved aircraft.
 When it comes to factors like input transient handling, maximum distortion, voltage limits, and more, MIL-STD-704 standards for power supply systems are demanding for a reason.
 For aircraft, power supply systems should be able to withstand some challenging conditions, including high altitude, shock and vibration, extreme temperature changes, and moisture.

 The military needs to supply its world-class aircraft and related systems with world-class power supplies.
 You should look for power supply systems with advanced features like reverse overload polarity and remote on/off.
 Whether 270VDC, 3-phase, 115 VAC 400Hz, or 115 VAC 60 Hz, your power supply is necessary to run all sorts of electronics, displays and communication systems that are vital to modern aircraft.
 That’s why the power supply is not the place to cut corners or make compromises when upgrading aircraft and related systems.